atctwo/catbot/readme.md

 # Cat Shaped Battle Bot
-This repo contains the design files for the Cat Battlebot family.
-This is a mostly-antweight-class battlebot which is shaped like a cat.
-It was designed by Queen's University Belfast's Robotics Society (QRS) in 2024.
+This repo contains the design files for **Cat Bot** (sometimes known as **Scratch**).
+This is a ~410g battlebot I made that looks like a cat.
+It was designed for the Robotics Society at Queen's University Belfast, for competition at my local battlebots group [Hacker Battlebots](https://x.com/HackrBattleBots).

 # Features
 - it looks like a cat :)